andreagillespie/DNMT1i/README.md

 RNAseq_210108: Original RNAseq performed in 4 conditions w/ n=3, initially processed and analysed by EYNL & NGB.
 My analysis consisted of re-aligning and processing the data with an editing-aware alignment to account for ADAR editing of reads particularly in intergenic regions and mintRNAs.

 RNAseq_221222: Quadruple knockdown and quadruple NT in both DMSO & DNMT1i conditions.
 Also on the same sequencing run were cytoplasm and nuclear fractions of WT-DMSO & -DNMT1i conditions, n=2.

+RNAseq_230105: Repeat of previous experiment w/ separate fractions for cytoplasm and nucleus in WT +/- drug, n=2.